PRAISE-group/guidelines-technical/README.md

 - No double captioning.
 - Check your minted code for syntax errors, semantic errors.
   - Use `escapeinside` for labels and latex
 - Break up your long texts or paragraphs into subsections or subsubsections if required.
+- Highlight important points with `\itemize` or `\descriptions`.
+Long paragraphs and lines must be avoided.

 ## Citations